 Certification

-- That the teaching team considers that the student has achieved the objectives and skills associated with this qualification.
+• that the teaching team considers that the student has achieved the objectives and skills associated with this;

-- That the student has not dropped out of the subject, in accordance with the criteria established by the schools within the framework of the provisions established by the education authorities.
+• that the student has not dropped out of the subject, in accordance with the criteria established by the schools within the framework of the provisions established by the education;

-- That the student has taken the tests and carried out the activities required for their assessment, including those of the extraordinary call.
+• that the student has taken the tests and carried out the activities required for their assessment, including those of the extraordinary;

 Likewise, students taking these courses who are in possession of any of the qualifications referred to in Article 23 of Royal Decree 243/2022 may obtain the Bachillerato diploma by means of the procedure set out in said Article.